-If you answered yes to any of these questions, ask your physician for a referral to the Sleep Care Center at J.C.
+If you answered yes to any of these questions, ask your physician for a referral to the Sleep Lab at J.C.
 Blair.
 We offer daytime and nighttime hours to accommodate your schedule, and we are located right here in Huntingdon.

-Take a closer look at the Sleep Care Center at J.C.
+Take a closer look at the Sleep Lab at J.C.
 Blair

 - With state-of-the-art equipment and a highly trained team, sleep disorders are diagnosed and treated in as little as two sessions.

-- The Sleep Care Center at J.C.
+- The Sleep Lab at J.C.
 Blair performs an average of eight sleep studies a week, including Multiple Sleep Latency Tests (MSLT) to diagnose those with narcolepsy - a sleep disorder marked by sudden and uncontrollable drowsiness and attacks of sleep at unexpected and irregular intervals.

-- The Sleep Care Center consists of two bedroom-like rooms located on the 3rd floor of the Hospital in the Specialty Care Clinic.
+- The Sleep Lab consists of two bedroom-like rooms located on the 3rd floor of the Hospital in the Specialty Care Clinic.